Birkbjo/WoW-Queue-Alert/README.md

 Rerun first-time setup.
 E.g change PushBullet-device.

 ### --verbose, -v
-Sets log level to debug
+Sets log level to debug.
+Also outputs the processed image the OCR uses for recognition to `output.png`.

 ## Limitations

-* Currently, the way we capture screenshots on `windows` results in pretty bad image quality, so the OCR-lib is not able to recognize the queue size.
+* Currently, the way we capture screenshots on `windows` may result in pretty bad image quality, so the OCR-lib is not able to recognize the queue size.
 This means that we cannot get the queue-position programatically.

 * World of Warcraft must be running in the foreground of the specified monitor.

+* You should try to have WoW running in fullscreen/fullscreen windowed, as more text on the screen is taxing for the OCR.